jedcrandall/jedcrandall.github.com/courses/cse548spring2025/syllabus.md

 The final is 25% of your individual grade (100 points).

-The two exams that count toward your individual grade for the cryptography section of the course are each 12.5%, for 25% total.
-Or, 50+50=100 points total.
+The in-person exam that counts toward your individual grade for the cryptography section of the course are is 25% of your grade, or 100 points total.

 The lab assignments that you do individually for the network intrusion detection and malware sections of the course are each 25% of your grade.
 I.e., 100 points each.

 So, your final grade will be calculated out of 400 points total.
-Your grade is based on digital artifacts, homework, and exams (midterm and final), and will be your total points divided into the 500 possible.
+Your grade is based on digital artifacts, homework, and exams (midterm and final), and will be your total points divided into the 400 possible.
 Grades are based on the following scale where x is the percentage: 97.0 <= x <= 100.0 is an A+, 93.0 <= x < 97.0 is an A, 90.0 <= x < 93.0 is an A-, 87.0 <= x
 < 90.0 is a B+, 83.0 <= x < 87.0 is a B, 80.0 <= x < 83.0 is a B-, 77.0 <= x <